aws-samples/amazon-cloudwatch-alarm-formatted-email/README.md

 &nbsp;

 # Customization

 To change how the email looks, you need to update the HTML code in the ```HtmlPart``` property found in the Cloudformation stack [cwalarm-formatted-email.cfn.json](./cloudformation/cwalarm-formatted-email.cfn.json)

+The CWAlarmFormattedEmail Lambda function extracts some common values from the alarm event message (account-id, region etc.) and an EC2 specific value (instance-id).
+To use the solution with non-EC2 metrics, make sure to update the Lambda function code.

 &nbsp;